paramraghavan/beginners-py-learn/src/database/README.md

 > Containers defined in postgresql are :
 >> postgresql_postgres - the postgresql db instance, postgresql_postgres - the postgresql client ui
 >
-> Docker containers to be started - postgresql_postgres and postgresql_postgres
+> Docker containers to be started - postgresql_postgres and postgresql_admin

 > What is docker compose